Skip to content

 Wiring: ✓ Neutral

 They wanted one reliable system that could run the home naturally, without forcing everyone in the house to remember which app controls what.
-In short, they wanted a home that truly works together, not one that only looks smart on paper.
+In short, they wanted a home that actually works together as one system.

 The Challenge